department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 Intro - 5 minutes
 -----------------

 Thanks for joining us today!
-My name is Peter Russo and I also have some colleagues on the line observing and taking notes.
-We're looking to understand Veteran's how Veterans choose VA health facilities.
+My name is Peter Russo/Liz Lantz and I also have some colleagues on the line observing and taking notes.
+We're looking to understand how Veterans choose VA health facilities.
 Today, I'd like to hear about your experience with getting health care at VA health facilities, and go through a prototype of an online scheduling tool to get your thoughts on it.

 Before we start, a few things I want to mention:

--   This entire session should take about [TBD].
+-   This entire session should take about one hour.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.

 -   In this session, we want to hear your honest opinions.
 We are not testing your ability.
 We just want to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.